Breastmilk oversupply and breast engorgement: getting help

 You might also notice that your breasts seem to fill quickly or feel lumpy and tight after breastfeeding.

 If oversupply sounds like the issue, you can try any of the following:

 - Check your position and technique – our illustrated guide to breastfeeding techniques and illustrated guide to breastfeeding positions might help.
 Your breast drains better if baby is well-attached.

 - Express a little bit of milk if your breasts feel uncomfortable.
 But too much expressing will make more milk, so express just enough to relieve pain or discomfort.

 Breast engorgement (full, sore breasts)

-Breast engorgement is when your breasts get full and sore.
-It happens when milk and other fluids build up in your breasts.
+Breast engorgement is when your breasts get full and sore because milk and other fluids build up in them.

 Breast engorgement can be quite uncomfortable.
 It can feel like your breasts are much heavier and warmer than usual, and it can even hurt to breastfeed.

 - Wear a well-fitting, supportive bra or crop top, but make sure it’s not too tight.
 Take your bra off completely before beginning to breastfeed.

-- Warm your breasts with a warm cloth for a few minutes before breastfeeding to help your let-down.
+- Warm your breasts with a warm (not hot) cloth for a few minutes before breastfeeding.
+This can help your let-down.

 - Hand-express a little milk or try reverse pressure softening before starting the feed.
 This can help your baby attach more easily.
 Make sure baby attaches well.